 2.1 Subject to rule 2.2:

-the general rules contained in Division I of these rules; and
+the general rules contained in division I of these rules; and

-the rules of Electronic Gaming Machines contained in Division III of these rules,
+the rules of electronic eaming machines contained in division III of these rules,

-shall apply to gaming machine tournaments.
-Where there is an inconsistency between any rule contained in this division and any of the general rules or the rules of electronic gaming machines, the rules of this division shall prevail when gaming machine tournaments are being played.
+shall apply to Gaming Machine Tournaments.
+Where there is an inconsistency between any rule contained in this division and any of the general rules or the rules of electronic gaming machines, the rules of this division shall prevail when Gaming Machine Tournaments are being played.

-2.2 The following rules shall not apply to gaming machine tournaments:
+2.2 The following rules shall not apply to Gaming Machine Tournaments:

-rule 11.1 of Division I; and
+rule 11.1 of division IA; and

-rules 3.4, 3.4A, 3.6, 3.9, 3.10, 4.1, 4.2, 4.3, 4.4, 4.5, 4.5A, 4.6, and section 5 of Division III.
+rules 3.4, 3.4A, 3.6, 3.9, 3.10, 4.1, 4.2, 4.3, 4.4, 4.5, 4.5A, 4.6, and section 5 of division III.

 3.0 Equipment

-3.1 Approved gaming machine software that does not incorporate a “tournament mode” as described in Division V, Division VI or Division VII of these rules may be used in the conduct of gaming machine tournaments subject to approved procedures.
+3.1 Approved gaming machine software that does not incorporate a “tournament mode” may still be used in the conduct of Gaming Machine Tournaments subject to any Minimum Operating Standards..

+3.2 A promotional system contained within a Casino’s electronic monitoring system may also be used for the conduct of Gaming Machine Tournaments subject to the Minimum Technical Requirements for Casino Electronic Monitoring System as specified by the Secretary.

-3.2 Where a machine is used in the conduct of a gaming machine tournament, the credit input and collect buttons shall be disabled.
+3.3 Where a Gaming Machine is used in the conduct of a Gaming Machine Tournament, the credit input and collect buttons shall be disabled.

 4.0 Conditions of Entry

-4.1 The casino operator may charge a fee for entry to a tournament.
+4.1 The Casino Operator may charge a fee for entry to a tournament.

-4.2 Before accepting applications for entry into a tournament the casino operator shall determine, in relation to the tournament:
+4.2 Before accepting applications for entry into a tournament the Casino Operator shall determine, in relation to the tournament:

 the form of the entry form;